 In a game against the Superbas (Dodgers), Slim Sallee becomes the first pitcher in Cardinal history to steal home.
 In the third inning, the Redbird southpaw scores the first run in St. Louis's 3-1 victory over Brooklyn at Ebbets Field.

 At League Park, the Indians complete a 31-game homestand in which every American League team pays a visit.
 After a slow start, the Tribe finishes with a 16-15 record during their month at home.

-Senators legend Walter Johnson fans Stan Coveleski to become the first pitcher in major league history to strike out 3,000 batters.
-The milestone will not be reached again until Bob Gibson accomplishes the feat in 1974.
+Walter Johnson fans the Tribe's Stan Coveleski to become the first pitcher in major league history to strike out 3,000 batters.
+The Senator legend's milestone will not be reached again until Cardinals right-hander Bob Gibson accomplishes the feat in 1974.